 Williams College

-Two - four students have enrolled at the following colleges and universities:
+Two - five students have enrolled at the following colleges and universities:

 Bryant University